 Semester credit hours are shown in parentheses below the line of the course title.
 Any prerequisites are indicated at the end of each description.
 Students wishing to register for courses who have not taken the stated prerequisites may appeal to the instructors for permission to enroll.
 Where permission or consent is specified, that refers to permission of the instructor.
 At the beginning of the semester, each instructor establishes that students have the stated prerequisites assumed necessary to be capable of successfully completing the course.

 Frequency of offerings is indicated at the beginning of each description.
 If odd or even year is designated with the semester of offering, then the course is normally available only in alternate years.
 Frequency of offerings is noted for purposes of schedule planning.
 Student enrollments and staffing considerations may make it necessary for the University to alter the planned sequence of course offerings.

 Individualized coursework opportunities exist in most departments in the form of internships, practica, field experiences, directed studies and independent studies.
 Internships and practica place students in off-campus learning environments.
 Practica are more limited exploratory experiences, and internships are culminating apprenticeships.
 Field experiences are included as part of specific courses.
 Directed studies may be tutorial instruction or individualized.
 Independent studies are largely self-directed.
 Guidelines and application forms are available from the Office of the Registrar.

-The University reserves the right to withdraw a general education course which is enrolled by fewer than ten students, as well as any other course with fewer than seven students, and to make substitutions in the students’ programs to accommodate the withdrawn course.
+The University reserves the right to withdraw a general education course which is enrolled by fewer than ten students, as well as any other course with fewer than eight students, and to make substitutions in the students’ programs to accommodate the withdrawn course.